Bharath-Ramamurthy/gen-apply/README.md

 ### Multi-Agent System Design

-HireMail AI uses a **coordinated multi-agent architecture** where specialized AI agents work together, each handling one part of the workflow:
+GenApply uses a **coordinated multi-agent architecture** where specialized AI agents work together, each handling one part of the workflow:
 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                    Gen Apply Platform                           │